-Those are some of the most relevant information I’ve learned while teaching and traveling to some different countries in Southeast Asia.
-Professionally speaking, it will help you reach your maximum potential as a teacher as you will be trained to different Professional Growth Program around the world (depends on which country).
-You will also acquire some seminar certificates which you can use later to your next application.
+Those are some of the most relevant information I’ve learned while teaching and traveling to different Southeast Asia countries.
+Professionally speaking, it will help you reach your maximum potential as a teacher as you will be trained to different Professional Growth Programs worldwide (depending on which country).
+You will also acquire some seminar certificates which you can use later for your next application.

 How to Teach English Abroad?

 How to apply?
-I use of course, technology.
+I use, of course, technology.
 I’m applying online.
-There are a lot of trusted sites where you can find a legal employer and a good deal in terms of salaries, benefits and personal preferences.
+There are many trusted sites where you can find a legal employer and a good deal in terms of salaries, benefits, and personal preferences.